-- GB Auto industrial, located on the opposite side of Allgayer Drive from the project site. - Further north, on the opposite side of Allgayer Drive, is an industrial building housing CJC Drilling. - Further north again, on the opposite side of Allgayer Drive, is an industrial building and covered work/storage area housing ACS Equip, a business associated with water bore inspections, cleaning and maintenance. - Further north again, on the opposite side of Allgayer Drive, are industrial buildings, a shed and covered work/storage area housing Pirtek, a business providing fluid transfer solution products and services. - To the north of the project site, but on the western side of Allgayer Drive, is an Expressway Spares industrial building.
+- GB Auto Industrial located on the opposite side of Allgayer Drive from the project site. - Further north; - on the opposite side of Allgayer Drive, is an industrial building housing CJC Drilling. - on the opposite side of Allgayer Drive, is an industrial building and covered work/storage area housing ACS Equip, a business associated with water bore inspections, cleaning and maintenance. - on the opposite side of Allgayer Drive, are industrial buildings, a shed and covered work/storage area housing Pirtek, a business providing fluid transfer solution products and services. - on the opposite side of Allgayer Drive, are industrial buildings, a shed and covered work/storage area housing Komatsu.
+The company provides their own proprietary equipment and spare parts to earthmoving and mini industries in the region. - on the western side of Allgayer Drive, is an Expressway Spares industrial building.
 The company provides spare parts and equipment to earthmoving and mining industries in the region.